primaryodors/primarydock/README.md

 PrimaryDock comes with Pepteditor, a tool for editing proteins using a scripting language.

 PrimaryDock has a prediction feature that attempts to predict receptor responses to odorants.
-The prediction feature requires php and <a href="https://openbabel.org">openbabel</a> to be installed.
+The prediction feature requires php and <a href="https://openbabel.org">OpenBabel</a> to be installed.
 See `PREDICTION.md` for more info.

 PrimaryDock also offers a web interface that allows you to run a local copy of the same data explorer pages that power the PrimaryOdors website.
+The web interface also requires OpenBabel.

 To use PrimaryDock and Pepteditor, please first clone the repository, then enter the `primarydock/` folder and execute the following command: